MSc Clinical and Health Psychology / Application and selection

 - View full page

 How to apply

-Applications will be assessed on an ongoing basis so please submit your application as soon as possible.
+Applications are assessed at periodic academic review panels.
+We recommend you apply as early as possible.
 We reserve the right to close applications if the course is full.

 Please note that the part-time option is only available to home/EU students.
 The full-time option is available to all.

 Depending on the number of offers made after the final review panel, we may continue to accept applications, impose a new closing date or place any late applications on a waiting list.

 We look for strong grades in research methods/statistics units (usually a minimum of an Upper Second) to support your application.
 If your course does not included dedicated research methods/statistics units, please provide details of which parts of your degree have included research methods, and details of your grades.

 Please submit supporting documentation via the online application form.
 Personal statements and CVs will not be considered as part of the application process.
 Only fully completed applications and additional requested documentation (second reference and research proposal) will be considered by the admissions tutor.

 How your application is considered